mmianchi/Dashboard/README.md

-# Dashboard multi page template
+# Dashboard with 8 pages template